 But there are some challenges…

-According to the businessman, the cost of running the business is a big challenge.
+According to the businessman, the cost of running his business is a big challenge.
 Electricity is the biggest challenge for him, he said.
-Without adequate power supply, a whole stock of products could get wasted and result in loss.
+Without an adequate power supply, a whole stock of products could get wasted and result in loss.
 Unfortunately, the epileptic nature of power supply in the country has not helped his business at all.

 “Power supply in Nigeria is in such a very bad state.
 And it particularly affects people like me who are in this kind of business.
 I need to ensure that in a day, this facility has an average of fifteen hours of power supply.
 But where in Nigeria can you get that?
-Consequently, I have to depend on generator most of the time.
+Consequently, I have to depend on the generator most of the time.
 And it is expensive.
-On the average, I spend about ₦20, 000 on diesel every month.
+On average, I spend about ₦20, 000 on diesel every month.
 I also spend nearly ₦35,000 monthly on electricity bills, payable to the authorities.
 The unfortunate thing is that most times, they just bring the bills even without giving us enough light through the month.
-But then I would have the no choice than to pay.”
+But then I would have no choice than to pay.”